toorop/tmail/README.md

 * TMAIL_ME: Hostname of the SMTP server (will be used for HELO|EHLO)

-* TMAIL_DB_DRIVER: i recommend sqlite3 unless you want to enabled clustering (or you have a lot of domains/mailboxes)
+* TMAIL_DB_DRIVER: I recommend sqlite3 unless you want to enable clustering (or you have a lot of domains/mailboxes)

 * TMAIL_SMTPD_DSNS: listening IP(s), port(s) and SSL options (see conf file for more info)

 * TMAIL_DELIVERD_LOCAL_IPS: IP(s) to use for sending mail to remote host.

-* TMAIL_SMTPD_CONCURRENCY_INCOMING: max conccurent incomming proccess
+* TMAIL_SMTPD_CONCURRENCY_INCOMING: max concurent incomming proccess

 * TMAIL_DELIVERD_MAX_IN_FLIGHT: concurrent delivery proccess